unimarkup/specification/markup/blocks/enclosed/verbatim-block.md

 # Verbatim block

 Verbatim blocks use `` ` `` as keyword.
+To nest verbatim blocks, the inner block must have at least one more `` ` `` than the outer one.

 Content inside a verbatim block is treated as is.
 No rendering is done, and all whitespace must be preserved.
 The only exceptions are backslash escapes as described in [/markup/escaping](/markup/escaping.md).